mk-dryer/kitchen-pal/README.md

 2. Select all of the text in the File Explorer path bar field and type "cmd".
 3. Hit enter to open a command line interface.
 4. Type the command "py kitchenPal.py" to launch the program.

-kitchen-pal will now suggest recipes from your database of known recipes.
-You will respond with a simple yes (Y) or no (N) selection.
-You may exit the program at any point by using "Ctrl+C" on your keyboard.

 ### Troubleshooting